Esri/mapbook-ios/mapbook-iOS/Readme.md

 - The app is designed to be either used in `Device` mode or `Portal` mode at a time.
 - When in `Portal` mode, it supports content from a single portal only.
 If you want to log in to a different portal, the already downloaded packages from the previous portal will be deleted.
 This is done to simplify the `Check for updates` workflow.
 So that while checking for updates the current portal and credential can be used.
-- When switching from `Device` mode to `Portal` mode, the side-loaded packages are not deleted because adding them via iTunes or MDM later, might not be an option.
+- When switching from `Device` mode to `Portal` mode, the side-loaded packages are not deleted because adding them later, via iTunes or MDM, might not be an option.
 - However, when switching from `Portal` mode to `Device` mode, the user is logged out and the packages may have private or sensitive data.
 So thats why they are deleted from the device.

 ## Create Your Own Mobile Map Packages